arnaumonclus/knowify-ktable/README.md

 - home.html (html markup for the main screen.
 You will find all the structure there, from 'doctype' until the closing html tag).
 - readme.md (just me!)

+## Check locally
+You only need to download all the project and open **home.html** with your favourite browser.
+No installations needed, no codes.
+Enjoy! :D